Dolly Parton's new line of Southern baking mixes is already sold out

 "I have always loved to cook and, growing up in the South, I especially love that authentic Mom and Pop kind of cooking," Parton said in a release.
 "I am excited to launch my own line of cake mixes and frostings with Duncan Hines, bringing that sweet, Southern-style baking experience I enjoy to others."

-Limited-edition collections of coconut and banana cake mixes, two kinds of buttercream frosting and accessories including recipe cards dropped on the company's website today.
-They sold out before noon E.T. — but you can sign up here to be notified when they come back in stock.
+Limited-edition collections of coconut and banana cake mixes, two kinds of buttercream frosting and accessories including recipe cards dropped on the company's website on Wednesday.
+They sold out before noon ET — but you can sign up here to be notified when they come back in stock.

 "Duncan Hines is beyond thrilled to partner with Dolly Parton, one of the most revered and beloved women in the world, on a new line of products that are steeped in Southern comfort and inspired by Dolly's family recipes," said Audrey Ingersoll, Duncan Hines brand director.
 "We are excited to see this partnership — facilitated by Dolly's licensing agency, IMG — evolve for years to come."